flueke/mvme/doc/sphinx/source/analysis.rst

 .. _ROOT: https://root.cern.ch/

 Implements data export to binary files and C++/Python example code generation.

+This operator does not create an exported version of all the readout data but instead lets the user select a specific subset of analysis data arrays - all belonging to modules in the same VME event - to be exported to a binary file on disk.
+Additionally skeleton code can be generated and used as a base for reading in the generated file and working with the data.

+For a complete, network-based readout data export including ROOT tree generation see :ref:`EventServer <reference-event_server>`.

 The Export Sink has a variable number of data input arrays that will be written to disk.
 Additionally a single parameter condition input can be used to